jmswaney/thesis/source/16_Vascularization.md

 trimester in utero.
 To address this issue in vitro, we fabricated synthetic vasculature by high-resolution photopolymerization of polyethylene glycol (PEG) based monomers using two-photon stereolithography (SLA).
-Micro-vessels were 100 um in outer diameter, durable yet flexible, and permeable to bio-molecules in a tunable manner.
+Micro-vessels were 100 µm in outer diameter, durable yet flexible, and permeable to bio-molecules in a tunable manner.
 Cerebral organoid culture for 30 days with perfusion was accomplished with a polydimethylsiloxane-based fluidic culture system and resulted in vascular network integration with no indication of material